Château de Curton: French Revolution

 Château de Curton remained the property of the Family Chabannes de Lapalice.
 In 1563, Curton Castle was made a marquisat for François de Chabannes.
 The castle was confiscated during the French Revolution and sold as national property to Citizen Rabeau.
 From this time, it was passed on through successive sales and weddings.

 Present

-Since 1926, Château de Curton has been registered as a French National Monuments.
+Since 1926, Château de Curton has been registered as a French national monument.
 It is a private property.

-Although there are no organized tour for visitors, the castle, a self-catering apartment is equipped inside the castle and available for guest rental.
+Although there are no organized tours for visitors, a self-catering apartment is equipped inside the castle and available for guest rental.

 Winery

-There are several types of wine produced, namely a Bordeaux Red wine AOC special vintage matured in oak barrel, a Bordeaux Red wine AOC, a Bordeaux Clairet AOC and a White wine.
+There are several types of wine produced, namely a Bordeaux red wine AOC special vintage matured in oak barrel, a Bordeaux red wine AOC, a Bordeaux Clairet AOC and a white wine.

-The vineyard area, located across the villages of Daignac, Grezillac, Guillac and Lugaignac, consists of 42 hectares, of which 33 hectares are dedicated to red wine production, with the grape varieties of 85% Merlot, 10% Cabernet Sauvignon, and 5% Cabernet Franc.
-9 hectares dedicated to white wine consist of 94% Sémillon, 5% Sauvignon blanc and 1% Muscadelle.
+The vineyard area, located across the villages of Daignac, Grezillac, Guillac and Lugaignac, consists of 42 hectares, of which 33 hectares are dedicated to red wine production, with the grape varieties of 85% Merlot, 10% Cabernet Sauvignon and 5% Cabernet Franc.
+Nine hectares dedicated to white wine consist of 94% Sémillon, 5% Sauvignon blanc and 1% Muscadelle.